Looking to get around Barbados?

-Looking for the right kind of transportation to suit your vacation needs?
-Barbados offers many different types of transportation options for getting around the island.
+For the type of transportation to suit your vacation needs, Barbados offers many different methods to get around Barbados.

-The world is really your oyster when it comes to choosing the type of vehicle – from luxury vehicles with air conditioning, to four-wheel drive jeeps, to the smaller, open-top mini mokes, you’ll surely find one that will cater to your vacation experience.
+The world is really your oyster when it comes to renting a car and choosing the type of vehicle.
+From luxury vehicles with air conditioning, to four-wheel drive jeeps, to the smaller, open-top mini mokes, you’ll surely find one that will help you get around Barbados during your vacation experience.

 Hint: In Barbados, people drive on the left-hand side of the road.
-Make sure you are comfortable with this, before agreeing to rent a car.
+Make sure you are comfortable with this, before booking a car rental.